Last updated April 19th, 2023.

 Eventually, if you produce enough of them, the R&D costs are negligible compared to the cost of labor and the capital involved in the creation of the product.

-This is known as economies of scale – the more you produce of a certain thing, the cheaper it is to produce on a per-unit basis.
+This is known as economies of scale – the more you produce of any one specific thing, the cheaper it is to produce on a per-unit basis.

 The same logic applies to property developers.
 If you’ve bought acres of land on the cheap and you’ve paid architects and engineers to design a certain property, why wouldn’t you just copy and paste those blueprints a hundred times over?